The manager should demonstrate that its interests are truly aligned with those of investors through vehicle structures.

 When potential conflicts of interest arise, the manager should bring them immediately to the attention of the vehicle and the non-executive officers or investor representatives, and implement the agreed conflict procedure.
 The manager should always ensure that dealings in related-party transactions are on an arm’s-length terms basis.
 For example, if the manager (or another vehicle managed by the manager) wants to compete with the vehicle to acquire assets, the manager should disclose this to the vehicle, together with a policy for ensuring fair treatment for all its clients.
 See section 6 of the Corporate Governance Assessment tool.

-The vehicle should set out how all investors will be treated on new issues, redemptions and transfers of equity in the vehicle.
+The vehicle should set out how all investors will be treated on new issues, redemptions and transfers of equity (or debt investments) in the vehicle.

 Conflicts of interest can arise whenever investors vary their holdings in a vehicle.
 The manager should ensure that the rules governing new issues, redemptions and transfers are clearly and transparently set out for all investors.
 Such rules should be in accordance with guidance provided in the INREV liquidity guidelines and should be fairly and consistently applied.
 Conflicts of interest can also arise for the manager in providing a service for secondary transfers between investors, and its role in raising new capital, if applicable.
 At the outset the manager should clearly articulate the role that it provides in respect of secondary transfers, including any fees charged or interaction with third party trading platforms or placement agents.

 Guidelines of conduct as a non-executive officer or investor representative

 Non-executive officers or investor representatives should ensure that the manager demonstrates that its interests are aligned with investors’ interests.

 During the life of the vehicle, the role of the non-executive officer or the investor representative is to protect investors’ interests.
 One way in which the non-executive officer or investor representative can do this is by ensuring that the manager’s interests are aligned with those of the investors.